 Ground turkey stuffed peppers are a favorite traditional Italian-style meal turned healthy!
-This easy stuffed bell pepper recipe uses under 10 simple ingredients and is a beloved go-to flavorful gluten-free family dinner!
+This super easy stuffed bell pepper recipe uses 10 simple ingredients and is a beloved go-to flavorful gluten-free family dinner!

 Ground Turkey Stuffed Peppers

-Since baked stuffed peppers were one of our favorite meals for dinner growing up, I decided to test it out on my own family.
-This version using lean ground turkey meat, a very small amount of rice and adding a bunch of mushrooms and onions inside the stuffing mixture for added nutrition.
-My family loved them and the kids did what I did at their age.
-Prefer without the peppers, which is totally fine because they are still getting their vegetables inside the filling.
+These healthy stuffed peppers use lean ground turkey meat, a very small amount of rice and a bunch of mushrooms and onions inside the stuffing mixture for added nutrition.
+My family loves this ground turkey stuffed peppers recipe and the kids do what I did at their age - prefer just the filling without the peppers.
+No worries there because they are still getting their vegetables inside the filling!

-I also have great tips on how to reuse this meal into other meals, but first…
+I also have great tips on how to reuse leftovers from this stuffed peppers recipe into other meals.

 How to make ground turkey stuffed bell peppers

-First up, gather the ingredients.
-These instructions also work if you choose to use regular organic beef.
+Prep work: First up, gather the ingredients.
+These instructions also work if you choose to use regular organic ground beef.

-For the meat I like to use poultry- extra lean ground turkey meat that is almost 99% fat-free.
+For the meat I like to use poultry, extra lean ground turkey meat to be exact, that is almost 99% fat-free.
 This makes the ground turkey stuffed peppers lower in fat and cholesterol.
 You can also use ground chicken meat, which is usually also a leaner meat.

-Add pasta sauce to the meat mixture and your favorite shredded cheese.
-I use mozzarella since it is a lighter Italian cheese, can you can also mix it with Parmesan.
+Mix the ground turkey filling: Add the tomato sauce to the turkey mixture, Italian seasoning, cooked rice, and your favorite shredded cheese.
+Turn off the heat.
+(I use mozzarella since it is a lighter Italian cheese, can you can also mix it with Parmesan.)

-Prep the green bell peppers by slicing them in half then removing the pith and seeds (or try either of these two ways).
-Place them on a casserole dish and stuff them with the delicious ground turkey filling and add extra cheese on top.
+Stuffing the peppers: Prep the green bell peppers by slicing them in half then removing the pith and seeds (or try either of these two ways).
+Preheat the oven and using a 9x13-inch baking dish, place the peppers upright in the dish.
+Stuff the peppers with the delicious ground turkey filling and add extra cheese on top.

 How long to cook stuffed peppers